huggingface/blog/finetune-florence2.md

 Florence 2, released by Microsoft in June 2024, is a foundation vision-language model.
 This model is very attractive because of its small size (0.2B and 0.7B) and strong performance on a variety of computer vision and vision-language tasks.

-Florence supports captioning, object detection, OCR, and more out of the box.
-However, your task might not be supported, or you might need to control the model's output for your task.
-That's when you will need to fine-tune the model.
+Florence supports many tasks out of the box: captioning, object detection, OCR, and more.
+However, your task or domain might not be supported, or you may want to better control the model's output for your task.
+That's when you will need to fine-tune.

 In this blog, we focus on fine-tuning Florence on DocVQA since the authors report that Florence 2 can perform visual question answering, but their released model didn't include this capability.